I Am Guilty… Of Bed Sharing (And I Love It)

-Attachment parenting is becoming more commonplace that it used to be.
+Attachment parenting is becoming more commonplace that it used to be so I Am Guilty… Of Bed Sharing (And I Love It).
 One of the hot button topics is co-sleeping.
 While it may not be the norm in North America, it is quite the opposite in the rest of the world.
 As for me, I just fell into it when my son finally came home from the NICU.
 Since we were trying to successfully work on breastfeeding, it was so much easier to have him right there instead of having to get up every time he was hungry.
 We started off room sharing because he was still feeding from a bottle, but as soon as he learned to latch on, we began bed sharing.

 Why I chose to bedshare